pybandit/pybandit/doc/development/maintaining.rst

 Cleaning up old issues
 ----------------------

-Every open issue in pybandit has a cost.
-Open issues make finding duplicates harder, and can make it harder to know what needs to be done in pybandit.
+Every open issue in PyBandit has a cost.
+Open issues make finding duplicates harder, and can make it harder to know what needs to be done in PyBandit.
 That said, closing issues isn't a goal on its own.
-Our goal is to make pybandit the best it can be, and that's best done by ensuring that the quality of our open issues is high.
+Our goal is to make PyBandit the best it can be, and that's best done by ensuring that the quality of our open issues is high.

 Occasionally, bugs are fixed but the issue isn't linked to in the Pull Request.